AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Hit-and-Runs and Car Insurance

 Car insurance premiums can increase after an accident — sometimes even if it wasn’t your fault.
 Whenever you file a first-party claim, there’s a chance your premium will increase, even after a hit-and-run.
-The one exception is if you have an accident forgiveness policy.
+The exception is if you have an accident forgiveness policy.
+Typically, the premium increase should be modest.

 But if the only claim you make is with the other person’s insurance company (third-party claim), your insurance premium will not be affected.